Pixmi/image-search-script/README.md

 - Embedded menu that does not interfere with the webpage layout.

-- Opens with a long right-click; the standard context menu remains unaffected.
+- Opens with long-pressing the right mouse button, while the standard context menu remains unaffected.

 - Tabs open in the background, ensuring a seamless browsing experience.

-- Search engine options can be enabled or disabled.
+- Select the search engine options of your choice.

     ![Image Search Setting](/dist/setting.png)